jRydell/Eat/README.md

 # Eat 🍴
-An app that both helps you create your weekly menu, shopping list and how to cook the meals.
+An app that helps you create your weekly menu, buy the ingredients and cook your meal.

 ## Get started